missKatiaPunter/authortest/README.md

 ### Equality assertions

-Boolean assertions are great to introduce the idea, however, as Eric Elliott, the author of “Programming JavaScript Applications” (O'Reilly), points out:
+Boolean assertions are great to introduce the idea.
+However, as Eric Elliott, the author of “Programming JavaScript Applications” (O'Reilly), points out:

 > *“If the only available assertion in every test suite was equal(), almost every test suite in the world would be better for it.”*